-Know About Anxious Dog Training
+About Anxious Dog Training

 I know all too well about reactive dogs / dogs with anxiety.
-There are some dogs that have some reactivity problems and then there are those that have some anxiety added in to it.

 I train your dog for you.
 I do the training for you otherwise known as Doggie Home School.
 This is available for certain reactivity behaviors such as leash reactivity.

-Both types of dog training are personalized, private, one on one and done in the comfort of your home.
+Since both types of dog training are personalized, private, one on one and done in the comfort of your home.

-To understand the most compassionate and effective package that is best suited for you and your fur baby on their journey we would start with the 1 hour and 15 minute Initial consultation and assessment that is mandatory.
+In order to understand the most compassionate and effective package that is best suited for you and your fur baby on their journey we would start with the 1 hour and 15 minute Initial consultation and assessment that is mandatory.
 This can be done online or in person.